An official website of the United States government

 Share This Page:

-The Ombudsman determined that, at this stage, the OCC is only required to have information suggesting a pattern or practice of FH Act violations pursuant to Executive Order 12892 and the OCC is not required to meet the evidentiary standards that would be applicable in a court of law.
-Further, the DOJ would conduct its own investigation, as such, it directs the regulatory agencies that they need not have overwhelming proof of an extensive pattern or practice of discrimination before making a referral.
+The Ombudsman determined that at this juncture, the OCC is required to have only information suggesting a possible pattern or practice of the FH Act violations pursuant to Executive Order 12892, and the OCC is not required to meet the evidentiary standards that would be applicable in a court of law.
+Further, the DOJ conducts its own investigation and directs the regulatory agencies that they need not have overwhelming proof of an extensive pattern or practice of discrimination before making a referral.

-The Ombudsman concurred with the SO’s determination that pursuant to Executive Order 12892, the OCC shall notify HUD and the DOJ that it has facts or information suggesting that the bank engaged in violations of the FH Act and that such violations indicate a possible pattern or practice of discrimination.
+The Ombudsman concurred with the SO determination to refer this matter to the HUD and the DOJ.
+The Ombudsman also concurred that pursuant to Executive Order 12892, the OCC shall notify the HUD and the DOJ that it has facts or information suggesting that the bank engaged in violations of the FH Act and that such violations indicate a possible pattern or practice of discrimination.